opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ### Step 3: Prepare your data for ingestion

-The implementation uses MSMARCO dataset(https://microsoft.github.io/msmarco/Datasets.html.), a collection of real user queries, for natural language processing tasks.
+This example uses the [MSMARCO dataset](https://microsoft.github.io/msmarco/Datasets.html), a collection of real user queries, for natural language processing tasks.
 The dataset is structured in JSONL format, where each line represents a request to the ML embedding model:

 ```json
 {"_id": "1185869", "text": ")what was the immediate impact of the success of the manhattan project?", "metadata": {"world war 2"}}
 {"_id": "1185868", "text": "_________ justice is designed to repair the harm to victim, the community and the offender caused by the offender criminal act. question 19 options:", "metadata": {"law"}}